 The Charter School Growth Fund identifies the country’s best public charter schools, funds their growth, and helps to increase their impact.

 As a national nonprofit, we make multi-year, philanthropic investments in talented education leaders from around the country who are building networks of excellent public charter schools.
 We seek to fund existing schools that are doing a great job serving students and want to expand their impact.
-To date, we’ve funded 1,075 schools that serve nearly 500,000 students in 31 states, and we’re just getting started.
+To date, we’ve funded nearly 1,200 schools that serve over 530,000 students in 31 states, and we’re just getting started.